 Gather pumpkins, husk some corn, then rake up a big pile of leaves.
 Sound like the daily tasks of a farmer?
 Maybe so, but they’re some of the fun harvest party games for kids.
-Find out how to play these and other games with an autumn theme at a harvest festival or fall party.
+Find out how to play these and other games with an autumn theme at a harvest festival, fall activity or party.

 Feed the Pumpkin